 This is where a network of support can be crucial in helping those in recovery maintain the sobriety he or she has fought for.

-Everyday Health explained that these conversations do not always have to be like mini-interventions.
+It’s also important to remember that a strong support network doesn’t have to be an AA group.
 After all, recovery means moving towards a normal life.
 Activities like joining a friend for lunch or errands and discussing any struggles can be informal ways of getting support.
-Also, any regular activity where people who care can be reached like a class or a recreational sport can create a scheduled avenue of communication every week or so.
+Also, any regular activity where people who care can be reached like a class or a recreational sport can create a scheduled avenue of communication.